 How Coastal Coated AC Equipment Helps

 The salty air wears down the outside unit prematurely.
-And adding on even more cost is the decreased efficiency that comes with wear and tear on the outside coil.
+And adding on, even more, the cost is the decreased efficiency that comes with wear and tears on the outside coil.
 The AC unit can no longer disperse heat efficiently, so the air conditioner has to run for longer to keep up.

 Air conditioning equipment can have a coastal coating to protect it from the wear and tear that too often causes an air conditioner to fail well before its time should be up.
 Call a local technician to learn more!

 Make the good call!
 Buehler Air Conditioning can help you to protect your investment with coastal-coated AC equipment in Jacksonville.